FiligranHQ/xtm-browser-extension/docs/troubleshooting.md

 **Solutions:**
 1. Chrome/Edge: Ensure side panel is enabled in browser
-2. Firefox: Check sidebar permissions
+2. Firefox: Uses floating panel only (no native sidebar)
 3. Reload the extension
 4. Try clicking the extension icon first